harshamalhotra/existingDS-gitlab/packages/gitlab-ui/doc/contributing/gitlab_integration_test.md

 1. Open your terminal and navigate to the `gdk` repository on your local machine
 1. Run the `gdk update` and `gdk reconfigure` commands
 1. `cd` into the `gitlab` directory
-1. Add the forked mirror as a new `gitlab` remote:
+1. Add the forked mirror as a new remote:

    ```bash
    # SSH